staabm/phpstan-todo-by/README.md

 - the comment might be mixed with `:` or `-` characters
 - dateformat is `YYYY-MM-DD`
 - multi line `/* */` and `/** */` comments are supported

-examples supported as of version 0.1.5:
+- support for semantic version expiration constraints

+see examples of different comment variants which are supported:

 ```php
 // todo 2023-12-14